feverbase/feverbase/README.md

 # Feverbase
-An open platform to accelerate research related to repurposed drugs for fighting COVID-19.
+An open platform to accelerate any and all research related to clinical trials (including but not limited to the efficacy of repurposed drugs) for fighting COVID-19.